idaholab/ResDEEDS/README.md

 1. Create `config/local.json` and override default config settings as needed.
 At a minimum, override `"app_secret_key"` with a random string.

 ## Running the app
-1. Navigate into the project folder on the command line.
+1. Navigate into the project folder on the command line: Find "resilience_calculator" folder -> Right-click on folder location in address bar and copy address -> Input 'cd ' and paste folder location address into CMD terminal or PowerShell

 1. Activate the Python virtual environment.
+    'venv\Scripts\activate'

 1. Run `python src/app.py`.